 10 - If having to occasionally slow down for deer, bear or moose is not your thing, don’t come to Ontario’s Sunset Country.

 Bear in the area have been seen helping themselves to some Tim Hortons, and deer have been known to often cross the streets (but they occasionally use the sidewalks too).
-Moose are often seen grazing on the sides of the highways.
+Moose have often been seen grazing on the sides of the highways.
 If you don’t like to see wildlife, Sunset Country is not for you.

 So are you ready for the "horror" of visiting Ontario's Sunset Country?
 We'd love to have you.
-That is, if you can handle all the sunsets, clean lakes, wildlife, and scenery!
+That is if you can handle all the sunsets, clean lakes, wildlife, and scenery!